Graded Betti numbers of the Jacobian algebra of surfaces in $\mathbb P^3$: Introduction

 where

 and

 \end{enumerate}

-\end{thm} When the surface $X$ has only isolated singularities, that is when $\dim \Sigma =0$, then using a result by A. du Plessis and C.T.C.
-Wall quoted below in Theorem \ref{thmC}, we obtain the following new restrictions on the graded Betti numbers of the Jacobian algebra $M(f)$.
+\end{thm} When the surface $X$ has only isolated singularities, that is when $\dim \Sigma =0$, then using two results by A. du Plessis and C.T.C.
+Wall quoted below in Theorem \ref{thmC} and Theorem \ref{thmD}, we obtain the following new restrictions on the graded Betti numbers of the Jacobian algebra $M(f)$.

 \begin{cor} If the surface $X$ has isolated singularities, then